 The findings illustrate that parents from both B40 and T20 groups are involved in home-based PI (Green et al., 2007).
 However, B40 parents lack school-based involvement due to receiving fewer invitations from schools.
 Constraints such as limited English knowledge and financial resources (Green et al., 2007) limit their participation in their children's education.
 Nevertheless, similar to T20 parents, B40 parents have positive self-efficacy and a positive role construction (Green et al., 2007), which influence their dedication to their children's learning.
 Self-efficacy refers to the belief in one's capabilities to organize and execute the courses of action required to manage prospective situations.
-For B40 parents, this belief in their ability to contribute positively to their children's education remains robust, even in the face of external limitations.
-Positive role construction, on the other hand, reflects parents' perception of their role in supporting their children's education.
-This involves recognizing their responsibility and influence over their children's learning outcomes, which drives their dedication and involvement.
+For B40 parents, this belief in their ability to contribute positively to their children's education, on the other hand, reflects parents' perception of their role in supporting their children's learning outcomes, which drives their dedication and involvement.

+Table 1

-Table 1Summary of findings
+Summary of findings

 THEME B40 parents T20 parents 1.
 School-organised activity Few to no activities Many activities 2.
 Knowledge in English Limited proficiency Active support 3.
 Availability of time Limited but dedicated time Flexible and available support 4.
 Financial issues Financial constraints No financial issues 5.
-Teacher invitations Limited invitations to some invitations Regular invitations 6.
+Teacher invitations Limited invitations to some Regular invitations invitations 6.
 Children's invitations Passive involvement Active participation